 - A local, urban neighborhood population offers unique challenges and opportunities for personal growth as compassionate providers.

 - A large community/suburban patient base that reflects the Cleveland Clinic’s evolution and growth in Northeast Ohio.

 - Opportunities for involvement with Event Medicine, ED Observation, and exposure to free-standing emergency department practice at our regional sites.

-Our residents are afforded graded levels of responsibility, and advance as second and third year residents to help manage resuscitations on our sickest patients.
+Our residents are afforded graded levels of responsibility, and advance as second and third year residents to manage resuscitation of our most ill patients.
 They are supported by over 40 board certified Emergency Medicine faculty with publication/research/teaching interests, including Geriatric Emergency Medicine, Pediatric Emergency Medicine, Quality and Patient Safety, and ED Ultrasound.
 We maintain a minimum ratio of 1:1 attending physician to Emergency Medicine resident on a 24/7 basis.
 Our residents with academic focus also take an integral role in the teaching and mentoring of medical students in the ED.